Networks

 After you enable access to your appliances and specify shared subnets, you must synchronize your changes.
 This action adds, removes, or updates VPN tunnels for each appliance in the network.

-By clicking Sync VPN Settings, ETM Dashboard enqueues the request for processing, which may take several minutes.
+By clicking Sync VPN Settings, the ETM Dashboard queues the request for processing, which may take several minutes.
 You can review the Audit History to check the status of your sync request.

-After the synchronization completes, you can review the tunnels and their status by logging into each appliance.
+After synchronization, you can review the tunnels and their status by logging into each appliance.

-Note: For NG Firewall appliances, ETM Dashboard creates a tunnel for each remote appliance in the network.
-For Micro Edge appliances, ETM Dashboard creates only a single tunnel interface, however all remote networks are serviced via this tunnel interface.
+Note: For NG Firewall appliances, the ETM Dashboard creates a tunnel for each remote appliance in the network.
+The ETM Dashboard only has a single tunnel interface for Micro Edge appliances.
+However, all remote networks are serviced via this tunnel interface.

-Important: You may view the tunnels managed by ETM Dashboard for status information and other relevant details, however you must not edit these tunnels as ETM Dashboard will overwrite the changes during the next synchronization.
+Important: You may view the tunnels managed by the ETM Dashboard for status information and other relevant details.
+However, it would help if you did not edit these tunnels, as the ETM Dashboard will overwrite the changes during the next synchronization.

 Troubleshooting

-To confirm that the VPN tunnels are synchronized to an NG Firewall appliance, you can view the Enabled Tunnels grid on the WireGuard VPN Status page.
-The Last Handshake confirms the most recent successful transfer, and the Bytes In and Bytes Out confirm that data is flowing in both directions.
+You confirm that the VPN tunnels are synchronized to an NG Firewall appliance; you can view the Enabled Tunnels grid on the WireGuard VPN Status page.
+The Last Handshake confirms the most recent successful transfer, and the Bytes In and Bytes Out assure that data flows in both directions.

-To confirm that VPN tunnels are synchronized to a Micro Edge appliance, you can view the Interfaces screen.
-The Connected and Online statuses confirm that the tunnel is up, and the arrows confirm that data is flowing in both directions.
+You can view the Interfaces screen to confirm that VPN tunnels are synchronized to a Micro Edge appliance.
+The Connected and Online statuses confirm that the tunnel is up, and the arrows confirm that data flows in both directions.

 You can check the status of your Centrally Managed Network tunnels from the Network Dashboard.
 The Network Map shows the links between each peer in the network.